ywamsendai/ywamsendai-wiki/docs/index.md

 **Hello there!** This is the place to be in order to learn all about YWAM Sendai!

+This wiki acts as a kind-of handbook for our community.
+We have only just begun writing content, so there isn't much now.
+But it will grow over time! :)

 For those interested in what we are doing: [Join the YWAM Sendai community!](http://ywamsendai.org/join)

 YWAM Sendai website: [ywamsendai.org](http://ywamsendai.org)